Frontend Integrations

 3. Finalizing and cleanup: If commit quorum was reached but reveal quorum never materializes by the final grace deadline, the service can call finalizeRevealFailedRound(contentId, roundId).
 After terminal states, it should also batch processUnrevealedVotes(contentId, roundId, startIndex, count) so unrevealed stakes are swept or refunded.

 Without resolution services, votes would never be revealed and rounds would never resolve.
 Running one alongside your frontend ensures a smooth experience for your users and contributes to the health of the network.
 Since these actions are permissionless, anyone can run a resolution service.
-Reveal still relies on off-chain drand decryption rather than an on-chain proof that the stored ciphertext was honestly decryptable, so the keeper is a trust-minimized convenience layer rather than a cryptographic gatekeeper.
+Under the keeper-assisted/self-reveal model, reveal still relies on off-chain drand decryption and stanza validation rather than an on-chain proof that the stored ciphertext was honestly decryptable, so the keeper is a trust-minimized convenience layer rather than a cryptographic gatekeeper.
 The more independent services running, the more resilient the network becomes.

 For the best user experience, frontend operators should run their own indexer and/or back-end service.
 Reading blockchain data directly from an RPC node for every page load is slow and expensive.
 An indexer listens to contract events and stores the data in a database so your frontend can query it instantly.